ericcnguyen04/Project-2/README.md

 - An ability for users to create and login with secure authentication
 - User profile displaying their very own recipes
 - A search page where a user can search for recipes
+- Connected Postgress and SQL database with a table storing user information and a table for storing alcoholic beverages
+- In addition, a table for storing favorited beverages for users

 ## Stretch Goals
+- Create an appropriate theme
+- Create features like comments and likes